syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ## DataGridColumn

-The [DataGridColumn](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html) is the base column types of all columns.
-Hence its properties are used by all the columns.
-The following sub-sections explain the properties and customizations of DataGridColumn.
+The [DataGridColumn](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html) is the base column type of all columns, hence its properties are used by all the columns.
+The following sub-sections explain the properties and customizations of DataGridColumn:

 ### Binding options

-Display content of the DataGridColumn is determined from the [DataGridColumn.DisplayBinding](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html#Syncfusion_Maui_DataGrid_DataGridColumn_DisplayBinding) property.
+The display content of the DataGridColumn is determined by the [DataGridColumn.DisplayBinding](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html#Syncfusion_Maui_DataGrid_DataGridColumn_DisplayBinding) property.
 It gets or sets display binding that associates the DataGridColumn with a property in the data source.

 #### Mapping column to particular property

 The [DataGridColumn.MappingName](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html#Syncfusion_Maui_DataGrid_DataGridColumn_MappingName) associates the DataGridColumn with a property available in the underlying data source.
 While setting MappingName alone to the SfDataGrid, the `DataGridColumn.DisplayBinding` will be automatically generated based on the MappingName.
 Data manipulation operations like sorting and filtering will be done based on the MappingName property.

-To format cell content, use the converter of the `DataGridColumn.DisplayBinding` to customize the cell content.
+To format cell contents, use the converter of the `DataGridColumn.DisplayBinding` to customize the cell contents.

 {% highlight xaml tabtitle="MainPage.xaml" %}
 <ContentPage.Resources>